Hilton Hall: History

 The Vernon family erected an unusual hexagonal tower in the grounds, which they dedicated to the memory of Admiral Edward Vernon and his capture of Portobello, Panama from the Spanish in 1739.
 The monument is Grade II listed.

-The family sold the estate to the nuns of the Order of St Joseph of Bordeaux for use as a convent in 1955.
-Between 1986 and 1999 it was occupied by Tarmac plc as a corporate headquarters.
+The family sold the estate in 1955 to Sidney Thomas Pickard who then sold Hilton Hall and a small portion of land in 1958 to the nuns of the Order of St Joseph of Bordeaux.
+The nuns sold the property in 1984 and between 1986 and 1999 it was occupied by Tarmac plc as a corporate headquarters.
 It is now a commercial office and business centre.